 - Above 5,000 people (Bigger cities have more data points)

-We then ranked each place from 1 to 22 for the criteria mentioned above with 1 being the best for that criteria.
-We averaged the rankings to create a ‘best place to buy’ index with the place having the lowest index being the best.
+We then ranked each place from 1 to 141 for the criteria mentioned above with 1 being the best for that criteria.
+We averaged the rankings to create a "best place to buy" index with the place having the lowest index being the best.
 You can download the data here.

-Turns out that Rothschild is the best potential gem in the not-so-rough in the Badger State.
+Turns out that West Salem is the best potential gem in the not-so-rough in the Badger State.

 Read on for more on these places.

-There You Have It – The Best Places To Purchase A House In Wisconsin
+There You Have It - The Best Places To Purchase A House In wisconsin for 2020

 There's our analysis of the best places to buy a house in Wisconsin.
 And, to be clear, we aren't necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.